DevSKolb/DeckParty/README.md

 # deckparty.js
-A JQuery plugin to manage decks for HTML5 apps
+a JQuery plugin to manage decks for HTML5 apps

 ### Standalone